vicperal/AI-GenAI_projects/README.md

 # 3. ML use case: price prediction given 3 scenarios of demand/competition

-ML price prediction_demand_competition scenarios.py:
+ML price prediction_demand_competition scenarios.py: ML application to predict the price given 3 scenarios of competition (severe, mid,low). index.html is generated to plot the Flask 3d graph created with the price prediction graph real and predicted values

-uses ML model to predict the price given 3 scenarios of competition (severe, mid,low). index.html is generated to plot the 3d graph with the price prediction graph real and predicted values
+multi-ML_comparison_Flask_frontend.py is a multi-ML choice Flask application, it uses of http://api.worldbank.org public data for model training.
+Server and Frontend code: index.html is generated to plot the 3d graph with real and predicted values.
+It also compares the predicted model performance